BlueSkyStatistics/BlueSkyStatisticsV7/README.md

 # BlueSkyStatisticsV7
 SPSS Equivalent for the Open Source R Project.
 The code/Solution is organized into the multiple projects.

+Follow the open source project plan and progress at https://www.blueskystatistics.com/category-s/113.htm
 ## Tool
 The project has been developed using Visual Studio (VS).